 At the start of all your transactions, you should set the expectation upfront that a review is something you’ll be asking your client for at the end of the deal.
 Ask them if there’s anything you can do to ensure they have a five-star experience.
 Also, tell them that you want to earn their five-star review, so they can let you know if you’re not providing adequate service.

-Another great time to ask for a review is after you resolve an issue during the transaction.
-Tell your client that you were glad you could take care of this issue for them and that you would love it if they could remember to mention this in their review.
-While any review is excellent, they're even more compelling if they say something specific you did to help the client.
+Another great time to make a review request is after you resolve an issue during the real estate transaction.
+Tell your buyer or seller that you were glad you could take care of this issue for them and that you would love it if they could remember to mention this in their review.
+While any review is excellent, they’re even more compelling if they say something specific you did to help the customer.

 Include a shortened version of your Google review and Zillow review links in your email signature.
 You can use Bit.ly to create shortened versions of your links.
 Every time your client sees your email, it reminds them to leave you a review if they haven’t already.

-It also makes it simple for you to direct them where to go to leave their review.
+It also makes it simple for you to direct them where to go to leave their real estate testimonial.
 The easier you make it for people to leave a review, the more likely they will do it.

-Another way to get reviews, especially if you're just getting started and looking to build reviews up quickly, is to offer a contest.
-For example, you can offer a contest where if your client leaves a review over the next seven days, you'll enter them into a raffle for a prize.
+Offering a contest is another way to get reviews, especially if you’re just getting started and looking to build reviews up quickly.
+For example, you can offer a contest where if your client leaves a review over the next seven days, you’ll enter them into a raffle for a prize.

 If you’re a brand new agent and don’t know how to ask for real estate reviews because you don’t have any transactions yet, you can get started by getting character reviews.
 Ask the people in your life who know you well to leave a testimonial speaking to the quality of your character.
 Even if you don’t have transactions, reviews like this from close friends, family, or coworkers can be just as powerful.